IEduardoNunes/Harry-Potter-API/README.md

 # Harry-Potter-API
 Harry Potter API
-This project is licensed under the terms of the MIT License
+This project is licensed under the terms of the MIT License.